tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Such risk can be mitigated by validating that the DoH servers can present proof of logging audits, or by a local whitelist of servers maintained by a client.

-Clients should take caution when using Oblivious DoH responses from resolvers that do not carry DNSSEC signatures.
+Clients should exercise caution when using Oblivious DoH responses from resolvers that do not carry DNSSEC signatures.
 An adversarial Target resolver that wishes to learn the IP address of clients requesting resolution for sensitive domains can redirect clients to addresses of its choosing.
 Clients that use these answers to open direct connections to the server